Do you want to start an eCommerce business? Looking for the best eCommerce platform to get started? This article is for you!

 Further Reading – BigCommerce Review

 Wix is another popular drag-and-drop website builder which you can also use to build online stores.
-The website builder is very user-friendly and easy to use for beginners with no technical knowledge.
+The website builder is user-friendly and easy for beginners with no technical knowledge.

 Wix offers over 500 stunning templates that are likely to fit your business.
 Wix eCommerce functionality has most of what a business would need but doesn’t scale as well as dedicated platforms like Shopify or BigCommerce.